Solving Fermi-Hubbard-type Models by Tensor Representations of Backflow Corrections: Numerical Investigations

-\textit{Spinless $t-V$ model}---The maximal occupation per site is $n_\mathbf{i}=1$ for the spinless $t-V$ model.
-We investigate the half-filling case $n=1/2$ that the particle number is half of the total site number, on the $10\times10$ square lattice.
-Although BG has no limitation on boundary conditions, we benchmark on OBC to compare with the state-of-the-art PEPS method~\cite{PEPS_he}.
-The bond dimension is 8 and the truncation dimension is 32 for the PEPS.
-The PEPS is optimized by the imaginary-time-evolution method called the simple-update and then by the gradient descending until the energy converges~\cite{PEPS_liu,PEPS_he,PEPS_GO_1,PEPS_GO_2}.
+We benchmark on lattices with OBC to compare with the state-of-the-art fPEPS method~\cite{fPEPS}.
+The fPEPS is optimized by the imaginary-time-evolution method called the simple-update and then by the gradient descending method~\cite{fPEPS,PEPS_liu,PEPS_GO_1,PEPS_GO_2}, thus the fPEPS gives high precision energy references.
+For the fPEPS, the bond dimension is 8 and the truncation dimension is 32.

-Table.(\ref{tVenergies}) denotes the energy comparisons under different interaction strengths of $V$. $p$=0 denotes the result of gradient descent and $p$=1 is the result of one Lanczos step for the $p$=0 wave-function.
-Results of the Hartree-Fock are achieved by omitting the backflow terms in Eq.(\ref{backflow}).
-Comparing to $p$=1 results, relative errors of Hartree-Fock are in the magnitude of $10^{-3}$ for $V=0.45$ and the magnitude of $10^{-2}$ for $V=1,2$.
-The backflow corrections for one-body Green functions decrease relative errors to the magnitude of $10^{-4}$ for all cases.
-For $p$=0 wave-functions, the energy variance per site definded as $\langle \hat{H}^2-E^2 \rangle/100$ is in the magnitude of $10^{-3}$ for $V=0.45,1$ and the magnitude of $10^{-4}$ for $V=2$ .
+For the spinless model, backflow corrections are performed for one orbital based on Eq.(\ref{original backflow}).
+Energy comparisons under different interaction strengths $V$ are denoted in Table.(\ref{tVenergies}).
+In the table, results of HF are achieved by representing the spinless HF orbital $\phi_k(\mathbf{r}_i)$ by a tensor with the dimension of $[M, N]$, where $M$ is the site number and $N$ is the total particle number. $p$=0 is the result obtained by the tensor representation of backflow corrections, and $p$=1 is the result of one Lanczos step for the $p$=0 wave-function.
+Backflow corrections are considered on nearest neighbours of $\mathbf{r}_i$, namely the dimension $Q$ defined in Eq.(\ref{tensor dimension}) includes the site $\mathbf{r}_{i}$ as well as its nearest neighbours, therefore $Q=5$.

-\textit{Fermi-Hubbard Model}---We firstly demonstrate the BG on rectangular lattices with PBC in Table.(\ref{Hubbard energies}).
-For the Hubbard model with spin, double occupations are allowed.
-The reference energies for half filling $n=1$ are from the AFQMC~\cite{AFQMC_2}.
-For $n=0.875$, Ref.1 and Ref.2 in the table are from NN backflow~\cite{NN_fermi_1} and hidden fermion SD state(HFSD)~\cite{NN_fermi_2}, respectively.
-For the half filling $n=1$, the relative error on $6\times 6$ lattice is $6\times 10^{-3}$ for $p=0$ and $3\times 10^{-3}$ for $p=1$.
-The relative error on $8\times 8$ lattice is $8\times 10^{-3}$ for $p=0$ and $5\times 10^{-3}$ for $p=1$.
-The energy values for the challenging case of 1/8 doping $n=0.875$ are also depicted in Tab.(\ref{Hubbard energies}).
+Comparing to $p$=1 results, relative errors of HF are in the magnitude of $10^{-3}$ for $V=0.45$ and the magnitude of $10^{-2}$ for $V=1,2$, meanwhile backflow corrections decrease relative errors to the magnitude of $10^{-4}$ for all cases.
+From the table, both $p$=0 and $p$=1 have energy precision competitive to the fPEPS.